justinslack/justinslack.com/show/times-we-used-to-spend-the-funktion.md

 **Rob White**: The record store I mean, we sold, you know, a ton of records from there and a ton of CDs but it never turned a profit.
 It was so expensive to bring stuff in there.
 The rand really plunged to the pound in about 97.
 And regardless of that, you know, Matt gave me free rein over the ordering.
 There's never a time that I needed to double check something with him, you know, he trusted in me and that was always the thing with Matt, you know, he always kind of had belief in people he always believed in you.
 And that, that shone through with Matt, you could always tell the people that were that surrounded him or he was surrounded by, and I don't think it was a case of him choosing to surround himself with these people, you know, including myself, we all gravitated towards him because he just had so much integrity.

 **Rob White**: I think that sums it up.
-You know, if there's one word that aren't attached to my back, it will be integrity in everything he did.
+You know, if there's one word that I associate with Matt Buck, it will be integrity in everything he did.
 You know, the things that he built the people that he influenced, and his take on life was always, always just that one or two steps ahead of everybody.
 And he never sold out.
 He always stuck to his guns.
-And like I said, People gravitated towards that myself being, you know, one of the main ones, and I have so much to thank him for he was one of the greatest people I've ever known.
+And like I said, people gravitated towards that myself being, you know, one of the main ones, and I have so much to thank him for he was one of the greatest people I've ever known.
 And, Matt, wherever you are, I miss you very much.
 We all miss you.
 And thank you for believing.
 Thank you for the inspiration.

 **Transcript**: So that brings us to the end of just a part of the story.
 Trip hop unfortunately became a soporific soundtrack to car adverts and the subject of a million chill out and lounge compilations.
 And gave us the deathly dull likes of Morcheeba, while drum and bass, well, I'll say more about its decline in another show.